-Although it is not compulsory, consider wearing a face-covering while travelling - this does not need to be at the same level of PPE that you will need to wear once you are in a client's home or business but should still correctly cover your nose and mouth.
+It is currently compulsory to wear a facecovering while travelling - this does not need to be at the same level of PPE that you will need to wear once you are in a client's home or business but should still correctly cover your nose and mouth.
 You should wash your hands before putting it on and after taking it off.